How does Customs Clearance work?

 Customs duties and taxes are levied in the countries of destination and therefore cannot be determined in advance.
 The import formalities are handled by our customs team in the respective country and discussed with the importer and the consignee.

 - Who bears the costs and responsibility for the individual components of international transport?

 - Where does the transfer of risk take place?

 - Who is responsible for the goods and when?

 - Where does the seller deliver?

-Who covers the insurance?
-Who pays for the insurance?
+- Who pays for the insurance?

 - Who takes care of customs clearance / export declaration?

-- Who has to create or provide which document?
+- Who issues or provides which documents?